0527zhangjinyuan/Personal-Website/content/home/about.md

 +++

-Jinyuan Zhang is a third-year Ph.D. in Finance at [INSEAD](https://www.insead.edu/).
+Jinyuan Zhang is a fourth-year Ph.D. in Finance at [INSEAD](https://www.insead.edu/).

 A complete CV can be downloaded {{% staticref "CV_Jinyuan_Zhang.pdf" "newtab" %}}here{{% /staticref %}}.